 Compliance is a bit of a buzzword, but it really covers the answer to any question that starts with the phrase “Is it legal for a nonprofit to do that?” or “Can my nonprofit do or say this?”.
-Today, I want to cover the three of the common compliance questions we hear, but of course, every situation is different, so if you’d like a legal opinion, please reach out to us and schedule time to talk with one of our seasoned nonprofit attorneys.
+Today, I want to cover the three of the common compliance questions we hear, but of course, every situation is different, so if you’re looking for an attorney to weigh in, please reach out to us.

 1. How do we keep our 501(c)(3) or 501(c)(4) nonprofit status active?
 Tax exempt organizations are required to file a few different forms each year to keep their nonprofit status active with the IRS.
 Though some things, like charitable solicitation registration vary by state, most nonprofits need to file form 990.
 The chart below shows which form is right for your nonprofit based on the organization’s revenue.
 If you’d like assistance completing that form, reach out to the nonprofit bookkeepers at Allies 4 Good.